Jan Janszoon van Hoorn's expedition of 1633: Honduras

-The fleet sighted the Honduras mainland on 11 July.
-They spent the next three days charting the coastal waters, taking care to remain hidden from sentinels at the Santa Barbara Fortress.
-On 15 July, two hours past midday, the fleet's ships entered Trujillo's harbour.
-The fortress immediately engaged the ships, resulting in the expedition's first casualtiesfour deaths on the Zutphen.
-(Note: (Cardona Amaya 2020) states three dead aboard the Zutphen.)
-In the meantime, the fleet's yachts and sloops made their way west of the city, disembarking soldiers at the mouth of the Santo Antonio Creek.
-This column now marched east, and in short order reached the fortress, which they took after outgunning its men.
-With the fortress fallen, the city was theirs within two hours.
-The men rested in Trujillo that night, spending the next morning ransacking the city's residences.
-Total casualties have been stated as 7 among the Dutch and 14 or 15 vecinos among the Spanish.
+Van Hoorn sighted the Honduran mainland on 11 July.
+They spent the next three days charting the coastal waters, taking care to remain out of view of sentinels at Fort Santa Barbara in Trugillo.
+On 15 July, two hours past midday, the WIC fleet entered the port's harbour and came within plain view of the fort, which immediately opened fire, leaving four dead on the ship Zutphen, these being the expedition's first casualties.
+While the ships (the said Zutphen, plus the Fama, Middelburgh and Gonde-Leeuw) engaged the fort, van Hoorn's six smaller vessels (three yachts and three sloops) slipped away, disembarking armed men at the mouth of Santo Antonio Creek, some 11 kilometres (7 mi) west of the fort.
+The cavalry column now marched east, and in short order reached the fort, which they took after outgunning its guards.
+With Santa Barbara captured, Trugillo was van Hoorn's within two hours, by about dusk.
+The WIC men rested in town that night, and spent the next morning of 16 July ransacking the local vecinos.
+Total casualties for this incursion were tallied at seven deaths among the Dutch, and 14 or 15 (vecinos) among the Spanish.